 - 30 Nov 2016 Employment Going South.
 Literally.

 - 27 Oct 2016 Productivity measures productivity ... that's it

 - 03 Aug 2016 Did Real Manufacturing Output Grow Faster than We Thought?

 - 20 Aug 2015 Why Information Industrial Classification Diversity Grows

 - 29 Apr 2015 There is More to Life than Manufacturing

-- Lawrence, R. Z. (no date) “Does manufacturing have the largest employment ‘multiplier’ for the domestic economy?”
+- Lawrence, R. Z. (2017) “Does manufacturing have the largest employment ‘multiplier’ for the domestic economy?”
 Available at: Link.

 - Imbs, J. and Wacziarg, R. (2003) “Stages of Diversification,” The American Economic Review.
 American Economic Association, 93(1), pp. pp. 63–86.
 Available at: Link.

 This paper studies the evolution of sectoral concentration in relation to the level of per capita income.
 We show that various measures of sectoral concentration follow a U-shaped pattern across a wide variety of data sources: countries first diversify, in the sense that economic activity is spread more equally across sectors, but there exists, relatively late in the development process, a point at which they start specializing again.
 We discuss this finding in light of existing theories of trade and growth, which generally predict a monotonic relationship between income and diversification.

 - Rodrik, D. (2016) “Premature deindustrialization,” Journal of Economic Growth, 21(1), pp. 1–33. doi: 10.1007/s10887-015-9122-3.